Winipedia/pyrig/docs/cli-command-line-interface.md

 6. Runs pre-commit hooks for initial formatting
 7. Runs tests to verify setup
 8. Re-installs to activate CLI entry points
+9. Commits all changes with "pyrig: Initial commit"

 **When to use:**
 - Initial project setup after cloning